 One impetus for this was that states were (to some degree, justly) suspicious of self-credentialing of SAR teams and other emergency responders.
 They looked for external credentials which they viewed as more trustworthy.
-Thus was born a semi-independent ASRC Credentialing Board that was responsible for developing and conducting Conference-wide testing to the various credentialing levels.
+Thus was born the a semi-independent ASRC Credentialing Board, that was responsible for developing and conducting Conference-wide testing to the various credentialing levels ASRC Training Standards, established by the ASRC Board of Directors.
 This started in 2018 with the existing Training Standards 7.2 FTM level.
 It started with PTBs (Position Task Books, the Federal acronym for what most call "skills checkoffs").
 Then we established standardized online written testing.
 And then in-person practical testing, done in a way that involved at least some testers from outside the member's Group, to avoid any impression of Group self-credentialing.